 (1) This represents RSUs granted under the Share Incentive Plan.
-A. RSU awards granted in 2012 were granted on December 14, 2012.
-With the exception of a total of 26,000 RSUs (with a fair value on the grant date of \$10,400) granted to the NEOs on account of their entitlement to receive one additional RSU for every five RSUs held for two years, all of the RSUs granted in 2012 were granted in lieu of a cash bonus at the election of the individual; the number of RSUs granted in lieu of a cash bonus was based on a price of \$0.40, the closing price of the common shares on the TSX on the day prior to the grant date.
-RSU awards granted in 2013 were granted to the NEOs on account of their entitlement to receive one additional RSU for every five RSUs (with a fair value on the grant date of \$36,678) granted to the NEOs on account of their entitlement to receive one additional RSU for every five RSUs held for two years, all of the RSUs granted in 2013 were granted in 10013 were granted in 2013 were granted in 10013 were granted in 2013 were granted in 10013 were granted in 2013 were granted in 10014 were granted in 2013 were granted in 2013 were granted in 2013 were granted in 2013 were granted in lieu of a cash bonus at the election of the individual; the number of RSUs granted was based on a price of \$0.27, the closing price of the common shares on the TSX on the day prior to the grant date.
+RSU awards granted in 2013 were granted on December 12, 2013.
+With the exception of a total of 135,847 RSUs (with a fair value on the grant date of \$36,678) granted to the NEOs on account of their entitlement to receive one additional RSU for every five RSUs held for two years, all of the RSUs granted in 2013 were granted in lieu of a cash bonus at the election of the individual; the number of RSUs granted was based on a price of \$0.27, the closing price of the common shares on the TSX on the day prior to the grant date.
 RSU awards granted in 2014 were granted on December 12, 2014 and December 14, 2014.
 With the exception of a total of 65,313 RSUs (with a fair value on the grant date of \$21,880) granted to the NEOs on account of their entitlement to receive one additional RSU for every five RSUs held for two years, all of the RSUs granted in 2014 were granted in lieu of a cash bonus at the election of the individual; the number of RSUs granted was based on a price of \$0.335, the closing price of the common shares on the TSX on the day prior to the grant date.
+RSUs granted in 2015 were granted on January 2, 2015, April 1, 2015 and May 18, 2015 in lieu of salary at the election of the individual; the number of RSUs granted was based on prices of \$0.32, \$0.30 and \$0.28 respectively, the closing price of the common shares on the TSX on the day prior to the grant date.

+RSUs granted in 2015 were also granted on December 11, 2015 and December 12, 2015.
+With the exception of a total of 70,832 RSUs (with a fair value on the grant date of \$11,687) granted to the NEOs on account of their entitlement to receive one additional RSU for every five RSUs held for two years, all of the RSUs granted on these dates were granted in lieu of a cash bonus at the election of the individual; the number of RSUs granted was based on a price of \$0.175, the closing price of the common shares on the TSX on the day prior to the grant date

-(2) The 2014 awards were higher than the prior two years (i) to compensate for lower than target awards made in prior years due to grant restrictions applicable under the Corporation's Share Incentive Plan, and (ii) to retain key personnel at a critical stage of the Corporation's development.
+(2) The 2014 awards were higher than the prior year (i) to compensate for lower than target awards made in prior years due to grant restrictions applicable under the Corporation's Share Incentive Plan, and (ii) to retain key personnel at a critical stage of the Corporation's development.

 This column represents options and stand-alone cash-settled SARs granted under the Share Incentive Plan.
-The fair value of optionbased awards was determined using the Black-Scholes pricing model.
+The fair value of option-based awards was determined using the Black-Scholes pricing model.
 The Black-Scholes award valuation is determined using the exercise price or base price (in the case of SARs), expected life of the award, expected volatility of the common share price, expected dividend yield and risk-free interest rate.
 The Corporation assigns an exercise or base price equivalent to the value of one common share on the TSX on the date immediately preceding the date of the grant.